 Something I would rarely fess up to until recently, is that I live with anxiety.
 And I can tell you it’s not a game anyone wants to play.
 My wife recently told how she had anxiety towards the latter half of a particular day, which reminded her of my own struggles to which she said: “I don’t know how you deal with it”.
 Neither do I. It’s just simply something that exists, and you learn to live with it and the palpitations, sweaty palms, misperceptions, disorientation and general fear.
 I guess it’s like a fire drill, if something happens, I know where to go and what to do.

-Sometimes, feelings projected from the activities of others synchronise with my own.
-Like being late, and I dislike it with a passion.
+Sometimes, feelings projected from the actions of others synchronise with my own.
+An example of this is when a person is late to leave or meet with me.
 So, when I know someone is going to be late, it stimulates my anxiety monkeys.

 Anxiety is a mental health condition, likely a symptom of something else such as depression or bipolar disorder.
-So if you’re living with it, confirm your symptoms with a doctor, (an innocuous web search can leave you wondering if you have everything and anything on the planet) before settling on just anxiety.
+So if you’re living with it, confirm your symptoms with a doctor, (an innocuous web search can leave you wondering if you have every and any condition) before settling on just anxiety.

 In order to move past anxiety, you need to play your brain at the same game.
 Which is a difficult hurdle to overcome, considering what we’re going through.